wescpy/analyze_gsimg/README.md

     1. File metadata (name, size, MIMEtype, last modified timestamp)
     1. Link to backed up file on GCS
     1. Cloud Vision labels (image content)
+    1. Generated summary from Gemini analysis (not in tutorial)
+    1. Possibly a static map link (only if geodata found; not in tutorial)

 1. **Refactor**
  The final, yet optional, step involves refactoring following best practices, moving the "main" body into a separate function, and adding command-line arguments for user flexibility.